 For long-term maintenance, use Catalog Choice.

-- you can add multiple names/addresses to your Profile, e.g. yourself, partner, child, etc.
+- You can add multiple names/addresses to your Profile, e.g. yourself, partner, child, etc.

-- Once you get the set up done, then you can search for almost ANY catalog or mass-mailing company and send a request to that company to remove you from their list
+- Once you get things set up, then you can search for almost ANY catalog, charity or mass-mailing company and send a quick request to that company to remove you from their list.

-- I’ve been doing this for the past couple of months and the flood of catalogs has drastically reduced.
+- I’ve been doing this for the past couple of months and the flood of catalogs has gone down drastically.